 I have tested this recipe with different flour blends.
 I found that using gluten free flour mixes heavy in rice flour tends to result in a drier, denser bagel.
 As moisture is a critical factor in gluten-free baking, a dry dough will give you dry bagels.
 On the flip side, an overly wet dough creates flat gf bagels.

-- Potato Starch: Lightens the dough, contributing to a tender crumb.
+- Potato Starch: Lightens the dough for a tender crumb.

-- Fava Bean Flour: Like garbanzo bean flour, it adds protein and body to the dough.
+- Fava Bean Flour: Adds protein and body, similar to garbanzo.

 🥯Gluten-Free Ingredients